The University of Pennsylvania

 A charter member of the Ivy League, Penn offers intercollegiate competition for men in 17 sports and 16 sports for women.

-With 142 research centers and institutes, research is a substantial and esteemed enterprise at Penn.
-The scale and interdisciplinary character of our research activities make Penn a nationally ranked research university.
+With 189 research centers and institutes, research is a substantial and esteemed enterprise at Penn.
+The scale and interdisciplinary character of our research activities make Penn a nationally-ranked research university.

 The student-faculty ratio is 6:1

-In the past two decades, the faculty has been home to seven MacArthur Award recipients, five National Medal of Science recipients, four Nobel Prize recipients and five Pulitzer Prize recipients.
+In the past two decades, the faculty has been home to nine MacArthur Award recipients, one National Medal of Science recipient, one Nobel Prize recipient and four Pulitzer Prize recipients.